prataprc/pitch-rustlang/modules/rust-modules.md

 			    implementation of the f64 floating point data type. isize		The pointer-sized signed integer type.
 	option		Optional values.
-	pin			Types which pin data to its location in memory ptr			Manually manage memory through raw pointers. rc			Single-threaded reference-counting pointers.
-'Rc' stands for 'Reference Counted'. result		Error handling with the Result type. slice		A dynamically-sized view into a contiguous sequence, [T]. sync		Useful synchronization primitives.
+	rc			Single-threaded reference-counting pointers.
+'Rc' stands for 'Reference Counted'. result		Error handling with the Result type. sync		Useful synchronization primitives.
 	u128		The 128-bit unsigned integer type.
 	u16			The 16-bit unsigned integer type.